richpeck/exception_handler/README.md

       }
     }

-This ruthlessly simple and effective config system works on all versions of rails from `4.2` onwards... enjoy.
+This ruthlessly simple and effective config system works on `Rails 4.2+`... enjoy.

 ----